CerebriumAI/juicefs-csi-driver/docs/en/guide/daemonset-mount.md

 # DaemonSet Mount for StorageClass

-This feature allows JuiceFS CSI Driver to deploy mount pods as DaemonSets instead of individual pods when using StorageClass with mount sharing enabled.
-This provides better resource management and control over which nodes run mount pods.
+This feature allows JuiceFS CSI Driver to deploy Mount Pods as DaemonSets instead of individual Pods when using StorageClass with mount sharing enabled.
+This provides better resource management and control over which nodes run Mount Pods.

 ## Overview

-When `STORAGE_CLASS_SHARE_MOUNT` is enabled, JuiceFS CSI Driver shares mount pods across multiple PVCs that use the same StorageClass.
-By default, these are created as individual pods.
-With the DaemonSet option, mount pods are deployed as DaemonSets, providing:
+When `STORAGE_CLASS_SHARE_MOUNT` is enabled, JuiceFS CSI Driver shares Mount Pods across multiple PVCs that use the same StorageClass.
+By default, these are created as individual Pods.
+With the DaemonSet option, Mount Pods are deployed as DaemonSets, providing:

-- **Better resource control**: DaemonSets ensure one mount pod per selected node
+- **Better resource control**: DaemonSets ensure one Mount Pod per selected node
-- **Node affinity support**: Control which nodes run mount pods using nodeAffinity
+- **Node affinity support**: Control which nodes run Mount Pods using nodeAffinity
-- **Automatic lifecycle management**: DaemonSets handle pod creation/deletion automatically
+- **Automatic lifecycle management**: DaemonSets handle Pod creation/deletion automatically
-- **Simplified operations**: Easier to manage and monitor mount pods
+- **Simplified operations**: Easier to manage and monitor Mount Pods
 - **Works with existing StorageClasses**: No need to modify or recreate StorageClasses

 ## Configuration

 ### Enable DaemonSet Mount

-To enable DaemonSet mount for StorageClass, set these environment variables in the CSI driver deployment:
+To enable DaemonSet mount for StorageClass, set these environment variables in the CSI Driver deployment:

 ```yaml
 env: